uyuni-project/uyuni-rfc/accepted/00068-auto-generate-bootstrap-repositories.md

 Step 2: add a log file to `mgr-create-bootstrap-repo`.
 Currently it has no log file.
 But when this tool is running in the background we need the possibility to debug problems.
 All messages should go to a log file.

 Step 3: let `mgr-create-bootstrap-repo` use a configuration file.
-All commandline options should be possible to set via configuration file.
+All command line options useful for automatic mode should be possible to set via configuration file.
 This allows to influence the behavior even in automatic mode when it is not possible to change the commandline options.

 Step 4: implement a locking mechanism to run only 1 instance of `mgr-create-bootstrap-repo` at the same time or more fine grained